-The U.S. Postal Service observes 11 official holidays annually, including the February date federally designated as Washington's Birthday but marked by the mail agency as Presidents' Day.
-Post offices will be closed on Monday, Feb.
-20, and the Postal Service will not deliver regular mail or packages on that date.
+The U.S. Postal Service observes 11 official holidays annually, including Columbus Day.
+Post offices will be closed on Monday, Oct.
+9 (which many states and cities also observe as Indigenous Peoples Day), and the Postal Service will not deliver regular mail or packages on that date.

 Here are the Postal Service holidays for 2023.